franciscop/vector-graph/readme.md

 This library is dual-licensed:

-- **GNU Affero GPL** is the default license.
+- **GNU Affero GPL** (AGPL) is the default license.
 This might be too strict and relaxed to _GPL_ or _LGPL_ on the release date, we'll see.
 I pick this for now since it's better to start strict and then relax the license than the other way around.
-- **Commercial license** available for either:
-  - (NOTE: not yet available) **Sponsors** of my [Open Source](https://github.com/sponsors/franciscop/) can use any of my software in proprietary projects.
-This is valid for as long as you are a sponsor.
-  - **Buy a lifetime license** of this project for \$19 [in here](https://www.paypal.me/franciscopresencia/19).
+- **Commercial License** for \$19 [buy in here](https://vector-graph.lemonsqueezy.com/checkout/buy/2db23884-26e2-4c97-833f-4dd266e48bfb?name=0&discount=0), which allows you to use in any proprietary codebase without following the AGPL.
+Ideal for business, education, etc.